j0hnsen23/j0hnsen23/README.md

 ---

 - 🔭 I’m currently working on strengthening my practical cybersecurity skills through coursework, labs, and independent learning
-- 🌱 I’m currently learning about system security, networking, threat analysis, and risk management
+- 🌱 I’m currently learning about system security, networking, C++ programming, and software development
 - 👯 I’m looking to collaborate on student projects, cybersecurity-related tools, or learning-focused initiatives
 - 🤔 I’m looking for help with gaining real-world experience within cybersecurity and IT security environments
-- 📫 How to reach me: via GitHub
 - ⚡ Fun fact: I’m a Formula 1 fan — I enjoy how performance, data, and strategy come together, much like in cybersecurity

 ---